-- i. recognise that the original section of the building is of greatest significance - retain the façade and the streetscape relationship of the building on the Harris Street ii.
-Broadway intersection - recover significant elements of the façade if possible in future work iii. - iv. allow for redevelopment of the interior of the building - rework the street facades at street level to recover activation and a sense of the earlier ٧. street-front arrangements of access - set back new development above sufficiently to retain the scale and character of the vi.
-Broadway/Harris Street intersection.
+- i. recognise that the original section of the building is of greatest significance - ii. retain the façade and the streetscape relationship of the building on the Harris Street Broadway frontages - iii. recover significant elements of the façade including openings and shopfront arrangements if possible in future work - iv. retain the internal structural and original floors of the 1909 building - v. allow to redevelop the area behind the façade of the 1928 addition - vi. provide for better through site connections to the areas to the west of the buildings - vii. rework the street facades at street level to recover activation and a sense of the earlier street-front arrangements of access as well as floor levels - viii. set back new development above sufficiently to retain the scale and character of the Broadway/Harris Street intersection, the Broadway setback should as a minimum align with the north wall of the 1909 section of Bon Marche and the Harris Street setback (above the Bon Marche Building parapet alignment) should be sufficient to mark a change of form above that height but not so great as to create a major step in the built form.
+A setback in the order of 3 metres is appropriate.

-DISCUSSION OF HERITAGE ISSUES 80
+8.0 DISCUSSION OF HERITAGE ISSUES

-As noted in the introduction, it is difficult to identify potential heritage impacts in detail with any accuracy as the proposal is an envelope study and while general and perhaps broad impacts can be considered there is no design to respond to and it is only through a detailed design process that fabric impacts, for example, can be understood or assessed.
+As noted in the introduction, it is difficult to identify potential heritage impacts in detail with any accuracy as the proposal is an envelope study and while general and broad impacts can be considered there is no design to respond to and it is only through a detailed design process that fabric impacts, for example, can be understood or assessed.
 Consequently, an assessment of potential impact has to be largely conceptual.

 Heritage impacts on this site can arise from either changes to building fabric, both small and large, or from the potential impact of new built form on the setting of the heritage buildings.
+This can apply to the buildings on the site but also adjacent heritage items.
 Each is considered separately below.

-It should be noted that existing approvals are in place for development along Broadway to the south and west of the terrace buildings that will change the visual setting and context of the street in the future.
+It should be noted that existing approvals are in place for development along Broadway to the south and west of the Terrace Buildings that will change the visual setting and context of the street in the future.
 These approvals have been considered in the development of the current Planning Proposal.